-The renovation and expansion of Vandercook Hall will allow for the razing of this deficient facility.
+The renovation and expansion of Vandercook Hall will allow for the razing of this deficient facility, which is also articulated in our Master Plan.

 6. How does the institution measure utilization of its existing facilities, and how does it compare relative to established benchmarks for educational facilities?
 How does the project help to improve the utilization of existing space and infrastructure, or conversely how does current utilization support the need for additional space and infrastructure?